 \begin{thmintro}[B] Let $f\:A\to B$ be an \'etale morphism of $R$-algebras.
 Then the map $W_{R,\ptst,n}(f)\: W_{R,\ptst,n}(A)\to W_{R,\ptst,n}(B)$ of $R$-algebras is \'etale. \end{thmintro}

-This theorem is fundamental in extending Witt constructions to the global case and will be used often in~\cite{Borger:BGWV-II}.
-Van der Kallen's argument, which has an infinitesimal flavor, could be extended to our generalized Witt vectors with only minor modifications.
+This theorem is fundamental in extending Witt constructions beyond affine schemes and will be used often in~\cite{Borger:BGWV-II}.
+Van der Kallen's argument, which has an infinitesimal flavor, could be extended to our setting with only minor modifications.
 Instead we deduce theorem B from theorem A, and so our argument has a globally geometric flavor.
 (Note that, until recently, van der Kallen's paper~\cite{van-der-Kallen:Descent} had escaped the notice of many workers in de Rham--Witt theory, to whom theorem B was unknown even for the $p$-typical Witt vectors.)

-Last, I would like to thank Amnon Neeman for some helpful discussions on some technical points and Lance Gurney for some comments on earlier versions of this paper.
+Last, I would like to thank Amnon Neeman for helpful discussions on some technical points and Lance Gurney for some comments on earlier versions of this paper.